solangegueiros/truffle-plant-box/README.md

 Included with the plant-shop Truffle Box was the code for the app's front-end.
 That code exists within the `src` directory.

-> Make sure you have selected the RSK testnet in the wallet.

 ### Running the dev server

 Now we're ready to use our dapp!